huxi/lilith/README.md

 The [java.util.logging][jul] `SocketHandler` does also have one major downside compared to all alternatives:

- > It will only send the top-most exception of an exception-hierarchy.
+* It will only send the top-most exception of an exception-hierarchy.
- > You won't be able to see the root-cause(s) of an exception.
+  You won't be able to see the root-cause(s) of an exception.
- > Suppressed exceptions, as introduced in Java 7, are also ignored.
+* Suppressed exceptions, as introduced in Java 7, are also ignored.
- > Bummer.

 Check out this [list of reasons to prefer logback over log4j™][reasons] for a quite detailed overview of the advantages you'll get if you decide to take the dive.
 While this page isn't related to [java.util.logging][jul] it will still give you a very good summary of all the nice features you'll get.